dumlutimuralp/antrea-packet-walks/part_b/README.md

 0 0 0 0 0 0 0 1   0 0 0 0 0 0 0 0   0 0 0 0 0 0 0 0
 </code></pre>

-# 6. SCENARIO 1 - Phase 3 - Backend Pod to Service
+# 6. Phase 3 - Backend Pod to Service

 In this section the response from backend1 pod to the frontend pod will be explained.
 However the title above says "backend pod to service traffic" ?
 Why ?